EPFL-ENAC/vita-app/analysis/README.md

 ```
 {
 	...
-	"onRightof": referenceName,
+	"on_right_of": reference_name,
-	"regionWidth": number
+	"region_width": number
 },
 {
 	...
-	"below": referenceName,
+	"below": reference_name,
-	"regionHeight": number
+	"region_height": number
 }
 ```
-`regionWidth` and `regionHeight` are specified in units of the height of the reference's bounding box.
-If `regionWidth` is not specified, the whole horizontal space on the right of the reference is searched.
-If `regionHeight` is not specified, it is set to 1.
+`region_width` and `region_height` are specified in units of the height of the reference's bounding box.
+If `region_width` is not specified, the whole horizontal space on the right of the reference is searched.
+If `region_height` is not specified, it is set to 1.

 ## Regex patterns

 Placeholders in the form of `{pattern.xxx}` may be used to avoid repetitions of regex patterns.
-Patterns are defined in `readerScripts/patterns.py`.
+Patterns are defined in `reader_scripts/patterns.py`.
 Other common patterns may be added there.